-University life can be very demanding at times and adjusting to a new environment can be difficult for some.
-Stress factors such as moving away from home, academic demands and financial worries can all impact on students’ mental well-being.
+University life can be both challenging and demanding at times and adjusting to a new environment can be difficult for some.
+Stress factors such as moving away from home, academic demands, and financial worries can all impact students’ mental health and well-being.

 Mental health can be described as your own personal sense of well-being.
 Similar to physical health, your sense of mental well-being can fluctuate and can be better at times than at others.
 However, despite it affecting everybody and being a normal part of life, people are often reluctant to talk about their mental health.

-The University provides support for students who may be experiencing any form of mental health difficulty.
-The Mental Health and Well-being Adviser is based in Student Development and Well-being and is there to ensure that you are appropriately supported throughout your time here to make sure you get the most from your university experience.
+The University provides confidential advice and support for students who may be struggling with their mental well-being.
+The Student Development and Well-being team here at Hope will ensure that you are appropriately supported throughout your time with us so that you can get the most from your university experience.

 T: 0151 291 3427